tungurlakachakcak/vallerious.github.io/README.md

 ### Future features (wow, that's a mouthful...)

 * Keeping highscores in a db
-* Adding a slider to manipulate the speed of the snake
 * The actual resume of my work and stuff about me...